 Slit-and dovetailed-tapestry weave probably woven in a linen plain-weave ground; dyed wool, undyed linen

 Overall: 66.7 x 65.4 cm (26 1/4 x 25 3/4 in.); Mounted: 76.8 x 75.6 x 2.9 cm (30 1/4 x 29 3/4 x 1 1/8 in.)

 Purchase from the J. H. Wade Fund 1953.18

-This tapestry is renowned for the large sea-nymph, or nereid, woven with bright colors.
-The mythological nereid, composed of a naked female torso descending into a fish, holds a colored glass bowl.
-Only costly jewelry with large emeralds, sapphires, and pearls, a loosely draped shawl, and a brilliant halo adorn her.
-A vine of leaves and grapes inhabited by birds forms the border.
-The refined quality is not diminished by the permanent brown blemishes, identified as dormant mold spores, which were present when the tapestry was acquired in 1953.
+This mythological nereid, or sea nymph, a popular subject matter in late antiquity, is offering up the contents of a colored glass bowl.
+She is adorned with costly jewelry which includes large emeralds, sapphires, and pearls, a loosely draped shawl, and a brilliant halo.
+The nereid is surrounded by a border decorated with grape vines and birds.
+The quality of the craftsmanship is not diminished by the permanent brown blemishes, identified as dormant mold spores, which were present when it was acquired in 1953.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.